Posts

 Image

-A few years ago, it was common to see children carrying a favourite book wherever they went.
-Today, many families have access to smartphones, tablets, televisions, and countless digital learning tools.
-Technology can certainly offer entertainment and educational opportunities, but it has also changed the way children spend their time.
+Today's children are growing up in a world filled with smartphones, tablets, televisions, and digital media.
+Technology can certainly provide entertainment and educational opportunities, but it has also changed the way many children spend their time.
 As an early childhood educator working in a family drop-in program, I sometimes hear parents wonder whether books are becoming old-fashioned.
 Some ask how they can encourage reading when colourful screens seem so much more exciting.
-Others wonder whether reading really matters when educational videos and apps are available everywhere.
-Yet despite all the changes in technology, books continue to offer something unique that screens cannot fully replace: shared attention, face-to-face interaction, rich conversations, and opportunities for meaningful connection.
-Research suggests that reading together can support language development, early literacy skills,...
+Others wonder whether reading still matters when educational videos and apps are available everywhere.
+Yet despite the rapid growth of technology, books continue to offer opportunities for shared attention, face-to-face interaction, and conversation that are often difficult to replicate through screens alone.
+Research suggests that shared reading experiences can support language development, early literacy skills, social-emotional learning, and caregiver-child relationships.
+I am reminded of this almost eve...

 Why Does My Toddler Wake Up 30 Minutes After Bedtime?
 Understanding Overtiredness, Sleep Cycles, and Bedtime Wake-Ups